bulwark-crypto/Bulwark-KB/docs/Guides/FlashSD-Card-Guide.md

-# How to flash your SD
+# How to flash your SD Card

 1. Go to [etcher](https://etcher.io/) and download the version for your OS.
 2. Go to [raspberrypi.org](https://www.raspberrypi.org/downloads/raspbian/) and download "Raspian Stretch Lite".